rminehan/scala-basic-training/01_intro/slides.md

 Later might move to other teams, or switch to other code bases.

-Much more complex stack (kafka, graphql, aws, zio, type classes...).
+Much more complex stack there (kafka, graphql, aws, zio, type classes...).

 ---